Thursday: 2:00 pm - 3:00 pm

 “Destiny’s Child: Accidents and Repetition in La vie de Marianne,” Orbis Litterarum, vol. 75, issue 3, June 2020, p.
 103-113.

 “Julie, or the New Eloise,” in The Cambridge Guide to the Eighteenth-Century Novel, 1660-1820, ed.
-April London, Cambridge University Press, forthcoming 2020
+April London, Cambridge University Press, in production

 “Laconism and the Literary Politics of the Social Contract,” Silence, implicite et non-dit chez Rousseau/ Silence, the implicit and the unspoken in Rousseau, ed.
 Brigitte Weltman-Aron, Ourida Mostefai, Peter Westmoreland, Boston/Leiden: Brill, 2020.